good-loop/doc/pages/policy/bereavement.md

 For contractors, we aim to be understanding and considerate.
 This is handled on a case-by-case basis.
 It could include:

- - Paying something towards a week of paid leave.
+ - Paying something towards a week of paid time-off.
  - Being understanding about shifting a deadline.